-This relates to the level of control and constraints you have over user applications and the ability for staff to execute unapproved and malicious programs on workstations.
+This relates to the level of application control and constraints you have over user applications and the ability for staff to execute unapproved and malicious programs on workstations.
 This includes .exe, DLL, scripts and installers.

 2. Application Patching

 Updating third-party applications quickly is essential for ensuring the latest security updates and patches are in place.
 For example, using the latest version of applications and patches of web browsers, Microsoft Office, Java and PDF viewers.
-This requires frequent use of vulnerability scanners to detect missing patches and updates as well as removing solutions that are no longer supported by their vendors.
+This requires frequent use of security vulnerability scanners to detect missing patches and updates as well as removing solutions that are no longer supported by their vendors.

 3. Microsoft Office Macro Settings